 The Urals fields are relatively small in terms of reserves and are geographically dispersed.
 However, the very well developed transportation infrastructure that is available in this region, as well as the Company-owned refinery and gas processing facilities significantly improve performance of field development operations.
 The use of cutting-edge technologies helps improve the oil recovery and increase the region’s production.

-In 2015, oil production in Urals region grew by 3.0% to achieve the figure of 15.1 million tons.
-The region accounts for 15.0% of the Company’s total production.
-The region’s oil production has been constantly growing for 14 consecutive years with the average growth rate of 3.7% including due to production drilling and geotechnical activities with the existing and idle stock of producing and injection wells.
+In 2016, oil production in Urals region grew by 1.5% to achieve the figure of 15.4 million tons.
+The region accounts for 16.7% of the Company’s total production.
+The region’s oil production constantly growing due to production drilling and geotechnical activities with the existing and idle stock of producing and injection wells.

 LUKOIL commenced its operations here in 1995 when shares in a number of the region’s producing joint-stock companies were transferred to its authorized capital by order of the Russian Government.

 the region are related to the development of shelf fields in the Baltic Sea.